flashcap777/flashcap777.github.io/index.md

 ## FamiTracker

 ## Non-NES Soundtracks

+### Miradyssey OST - Battle Theme
 <audio controls>
   <source src="audio/Miradyssey Battle Theme v2.ogg" type="audio/ogg">
 Your browser does not support the audio element.

 </audio>
+- This song is the main battle theme for my first 3D Project, Miradyssey, an RTS-JRPG which is also in development.
+This project is where the low poly protagonist originates.
+I wanted to make it sound reminiscent of older RPG battle themes in the beginning, but quickly diverge it into something more unique and memorable.

+### Miradyssey OST - Venomworks Construct
 <audio controls>
    <source src="audio/Venomworks Construct.ogg" type="audio/ogg">
 Your browser does not support the audio element.

 </audio>
+- This song is one of the main dungeon themes for Miradyssey, "Venomworks Construct."
+I used various chiptune samples and more digital-sounding instruments to represent the nature of the enemies in this area; the Lunyoro, a group of technologically advanced gravity bending snakes (who are probably more terrifying than snakes restricted to the ground).

+### Unused OST - Walls of The Quartz Castle

 <audio controls>
   <source src="audio/Walls of The Quartz Castle.ogg" type="audio/ogg">
 Your browser does not support the audio element.

 </audio>
+- This song is not used in any of my current projects, but I wanted to make it to experiment with the Pokemon soundfont, which this track features heavily.
+The name was chosen after the song was long completed, because it made me imagine a hero scaling a castle of quartz, gaining hope throughout the piece has he faces many challenges, puzzles, and enemies.